-Most military members and retired military know about the VA home financing programs for getting a home loan guarantee with 100% financing, low interest rate and no mortgage insurance.
-The VA mortgage loan can be a great deal for many veterans and active military.
+Most military members and retired veterans know about the VA military home loan guarantee with 100% financing, low interest rate and no mortgage insurance.
+The VA home loan can be a great deal for many veterans and active military.

 This state has the Military Mortgage Option that is provided by the housing finance authority.
 The interest rate can be reduced by .125% for certain participants who want to buy their first home, or their first home in the last 36 months.
 The program is open to current and ex-military, as well as to surviving spouses of military members who died in the line of duty.
 There are income and property price limits, and the new home must be your primary residence.

 Qualified military veterans can use the Delaware First-Time Homebuyer Tax Credit even if they are not buying their first house.
 You can get 35% of your taxable interest as a tax credit or a $2,000 credit, whichever is lower.

 This state provides military veteran support through several programs, such as Home Illinois, with $5,000 in down payment assistance and help with closing costs.
 The 1st Home Illinois program provides $7,500 in closing cost and down payment help on a 30-year loan in some counties.
 Veterans do not need to be buying their first home.
 Ask about the Illinois War Veteran Program as well.

 This state has the Military Homeownership Assistance Program that is run by the finance authority in the state of Iowa.
 It offers eligible veterans $5,000 towards a down payment or their closing costs.
 It is open to those who were on active duty during Operation Desert Storm and Operation Desert Shield and after September 11, 2001.
 It also is open to surviving spouses of such veterans.